2025 Shopify payment gateways.

 While you may be trading in the UK only right now, there’s no harm in thinking big and future-proofing your site!

-Shopify is known as a fantastic eCommerce platform for international expansion.
+Shopify is known as a fantastic ecommerce platform for international expansion.
 With that in mind, it makes sense to ensure your Shopify payment gateway can deliver on that too.
 So it’s essential to choose a payment gateway that serves your current market well and has the potential for international expansion in markets relevant to your audience.

 5. Types of payment gateways.